MicrosoftDocs/memdocs/memdocs/intune/protect/security-baselines-configure.md

 When a new version for a baseline is released, plan to update your existing profiles to the new version:

 - Existing profiles don’t upgrade to new versions automatically.
-- Baseline profiles that don’t use the new version become read-only.
-You can still use the profiles that use an older version of the baseline, but you won’t be able to edit them until after they update to the most recent baseline version
+- Settings in baseline profiles that don’t use the latest version become read-only.
+You can continue using those older profiles, including editing their name, description and assignments, but you won't be able to edit settings for them or create new profiles based on the older versions.

 We recommend you [test the version](#test-the-conversion-and-updated-baseline) update on a copy of your existing profiles before you update your live profiles.